THIS EVENT HAS PASSED!

 The challenge consists of activities that fit into 6 categories: History, Hiking, Explore, Food/Dining, Education, and Stewardship.

-Each activity is worth points towards a National Park Explorer badge!
+Each activity is worth points towards a Lake Powell Explorer badge!
 They are worth a different number of points based on difficulty and you can choose which to tackle based on your interests.
 Whether you have an afternoon or a week at the park, you should be able to plan an amazing itinerary with these suggestions!

 Ready to join the Explorer Club?
-You have two options for submitting your hikes:
+Here's how!

 Download the Spark Challenges app